Delta Air Lines Inc. (DAL) will benefit from these strategies

-Delta Air Lines Inc. (NYSE:DAL) closed Thursday at $32.12 per share, down from $32.23 a day earlier.
-While Delta Air Lines Inc. has underperformed by -0.34%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DAL fell by -18.99%, with highs and lows ranging from $46.27 to $28.09, whereas the simple moving average fell by -12.97% in the last 200 days.
+Delta Air Lines Inc. (NYSE:DAL) closed Wednesday at $32.66 per share, up from $31.74 a day earlier.
+While Delta Air Lines Inc. has overperformed by 2.90%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DAL fell by -17.19%, with highs and lows ranging from $46.27 to $28.09, whereas the simple moving average fell by -11.16% in the last 200 days.

 Lithium Stocks In The Spotlight